DWP Contact Number 0800 Opening Times: What Time Do the Phone Lines Open?

 Yes, there can be.
 Although the DWP aims for consistency, opening times can vary slightly depending on the service you are calling.
 Universal Credit and PIP lines generally follow the full weekday schedule, while some specialist or regional services may operate reduced hours.

-Why opening times can differ?
+Why can opening times differ?

 - Certain departments deal with high call volumes and operate extended hours